-After a day or two of touring and sightseeing in Abu Dhabi, spend an afternoon relaxing at the Abu Dhabi Cornice.
+After a day or two of touring and sightseeing in Abu Dhabi, spend an afternoon relaxing at the Abu Dhabi Corniche.
 Lounge on the beach.
 Take a dip in the turquoise waters.
 Cycle or walk along Corniche Road.
 Whatever you decide to do, you’ll experience great views of the water and Abu Dhabi skyline that won’t disappoint.

 Tips before you go: This is a clean and safe beach, so it’s ideal for travellers with children.
 And while anytime is a scenic time to visit, sunset is when most reviewers have said you get the best views.
 As far as food, two of the city’s top-rated restaurants are on Corniche Street—Li Beirut (Lebanese food) and Quest (Asian cuisine).

 More than 200 islands are a part of Abu Dhabi, some of which are manmade islands.
 And while you won’t be able to visit each one, here are two worth visiting that offer tourists a variety of entertainment and culture.